ibm-cloud-docs/containers/cs_users.md

 <dl>
 <dt>{{site.data.keyword.containershort_notm}} access policies</dt>
 <dd>In Identity and Access Management, {{site.data.keyword.containershort_notm}} access policies determine the cluster management actions that you can perform on a cluster, such as creating or removing clusters, and adding or removing extra worker nodes.
-These policies must be set in conjunction with infrastructure policies.</dd>
+These policies must be set in conjunction with infrastructure policies.
+You can grant access to clusters on a regional basis.</dd>
 <dt>Infrastructure access policies</dt>
 <dd>In Identity and Access Management, infrastructure access policies allow the actions that are requested from the {{site.data.keyword.containershort_notm}} user interface or the CLI to be completed in IBM Cloud infrastructure (SoftLayer).
 These policies must be set in conjunction with {{site.data.keyword.containershort_notm}} access policies.
 [Learn more about the available infrastructure roles](/docs/iam/infrastructureaccess.html#infrapermission).</dd>
 <dt>Resource groups</dt>